cornernote/gii-modeldoc-generator/README.md

 - Adds properties for each field in the table.
 - Adds a property for each relation.
 - Adds methods inherited from CActiveRecord
-- Adds methods assigned from each behavior.
+- Adds methods assigned from each behavior, unless it is defined by the model itself.
+- All methods contain full syntax, including params and returns.

 ## Installation